-Progress on Goal #8: CO-I Klinglesmith and the New Mexico Tech Astronomy Club sponsored 36 star parties at the Etscorn Campus Observtory.
+co-PI Klinglesmith and the New Mexico Tech Astronomy Club sponsored 36 star parties at the Etscorn Campus Observtory.
 Over 1500 people, mainly young students attended the star parties.
 Klinglesmith taught an "Optical Astronomy for Teachers" for the New Mexico Tech's "Teacher's Master of Science" program in the summer of 2013.
 It was attended by 5 teachers.
 He also taught an "Astronomy Laboratory, PHY327-328 for New Mexico Tech undergraduates in the 2013 -2014 school year.
 One of the NMT astronomy club members, Veronica Pierce tutored home schooled elementary students in Astronomy and Physics in the Spring of 2014.